 Think about all candy your child accumulates at parties surrounding birthdays, Halloween, Thanksgiving, Christmas, Valentine’s Day, and Easter.
+Yep, when you buy bulk candy the only minor downside is you have a little more than you need from time to time.
 You probably don’t want your child eating it all, so, what do you do with all that extra candy?
 Check out these 7 uses for left over candy and transform it into fun activities that develop their fine motor and academic skills!
 Now that is sweet!

 1. Twizzler Letters and Shapes (improves writing, reading, and fine motor skills)